apache/incubator-milagro/docs/d-ta-overview.md

 # Introduction
 Milagro D-TA is a colaborative key management server

-Milagro D-TA facilitates secure and auditable communication between someone who to use a key pair (the Principal) and service providers who can keep secret keys safe (Master Fiduciary).
+Milagro D-TA facilitates secure and auditable communication between someone who wants to use a key pair (the Principal) and service providers who can keep secret keys safe (Master Fiduciary).
 It is written in Go and uses REST services based on the GoKit microservices framework, it uses IPFS to create a shared immutable log of transactions and relies on Milagro-Crypto-C for it's crypto.

 ## Safeguarding Secrets